NHSDigital/nhs-app-api/backendworker/NHSOnline.Backend.ClinicalDecisionSupportApi/README.md

 Create a run configuration to target the `NHSOnline.Backend.ClinicalDecisionSupportApi` project.

-### EMS CDSS Supplier Stub
+### CDSS Supplier Stub

-Currently the CDS Api depends on the [EMS CDSS Supplier Stub Api](https://gitlab.com/ems-test-harness/ems-poc-public/cdss-supplier-stub).
+Currently the CDS Api depends on the CDSS Wiremock Stubs under `nhsonline-app/backendworker/NHSOnline.Backend.ClinicalDecisionSupportApi/cdss-wiremock`.
 This is being used as a temporary CDSS supplier.
-Follow the instructions in the README.
+Follow the instructions in the README within that project to get it running.

 <br>
 <br>